Last Modified: 01 Oct 2014

 Leaving the backwaters behind us we head to the beach resort of Varkala (Approx. 120 km).
 There is free time to simply relax or explore the surrounding area.
 Varkala is well known for its beaches and there are also lots of great local restaurants where you can sample the justifiably famous Keralan cuisine.
 During our time in Varkala we stay at a beach resort.

 Varkala sits on India's Keralan coast and is home to some of the whitest and most pristine beaches in the whole country.
 The sandy bay here is protected by soaring cliffs, the beach sits below the rock face, whilst the town itself sits prettily along the cliff edge above, a string of laid-back bars, restaurants, guesthouses and hotels.
-It's a great place to just kick back and relax, but if you want to get active, there are plenty of water sports on offer, including surfing, windsurfing and scuba-diving.
+It's a great place to just kick back and relax, but if you want to get active, there are plenty of water sports on offer.
 Sitting on the sand and watching the sun dip below the horizon is the perfect way to end a day here.

 Hotel (3 nts)